johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PicPullerDocumentation.md

 created\_time: time stamp of image creation time, Unix timestamp formatted

-link: URL of the media' page on Instagram
+link: URL of the media's page on Instagram

+cacheddata: a BOOLEAN of TRUE (1) is returned when request is using cached data.

 caption: the caption provided by the author.
 Note, it may be left untitled which will return an empty string.